leothorp/hide-cra-error-overlay/README.md

 });
 ```
 This function can be invoked multiple times for different config at different points in execution (e.g., when a certain component is mounted).

+### Production
+The contents of this module are compiled away by webpack when `process.env.NODE_ENV === 'production'`, so leaving in the import won't impact your bundle size. `initHideOverlay` becomes a no-op if used in production.